nlpope/SwiftNovice/README.md

 # Project Title

-SwiftNovice - A bootcamp in your pocket.
-SwiftNovice guides the user through 5 prerequisite courses before providing them a final, mentor assisted production level project.
+SwiftNovice - A bootcamp in your pocket!
+SwiftNovice guides the user through prerequisite courses that got me to where I am today before providing them a set of real world projects via codementor.io.

 ## Getting Started (Requires a Mac & iOS device)